Araham7/IOT_PROJECTS/Bringing_Home_Automation_to_Web/readme.md

+<h1>Bringing Home Automation to Web</h1>

 # Introduction

 Home automation systems are becoming increasingly popular, offering convenience, security, and energy efficiency by allowing users to control home appliances remotely.
-This project, titled **"Bringing Home Automation to Web: A Full Stack Approach,"** leverages the ESP32 microcontroller and two channel relay module to control home appliances via a web interface.
+This project, titled **"Bringing Home Automation to Web"** leverages the ESP32 microcontroller and two channel relay module to control home appliances via a web interface.
 By integrating both hardware and software, users can operate devices like lights, fans, or other home electronics through a responsive web interface, making it an affordable and scalable solution for smart homes.

 # Block Diagram